 “For more complicated diseases, such as malaria, which I’ve previously worked on, vaccine design becomes much more complicated.
 Malaria has multiple stages to its life cycle, a lot of genetic variation and can adapt to the human immune response.

 "So, in that case, vaccine design has been very difficult, we’ve had to try lots and lots of different approaches to get something that works and even then, it’s not been 100% effective which is why we are still undergoing clinical trials for candidate vaccines.”

-Moving to this stage so quickly is virtually unprecedented and special funding has been provided by the government to support the vaccine's progress.
+Moving to trials of these sizes so quickly is virtually unprecedented and special funding has been provided by the government to support the vaccine's progress.

 Money, money, money